HEARTLESS: Resident, 92, Victimized By 'Gypsy' Scammers, Lyndhurst Police Nab Two

 A 92-year-old Lyndhurst man fell victim to a familiar "gypsy" scam, losing $4,000 to a pair of thieves who claimed that they'd repaired his driveway, authorities said.

-Two Massachusetts men, David Standish of Haverhill and Thomas Stanley of Dancers, were arrested by Lyndhurst police with help from their colleagues in North Arlington, Detective Lt.
+Two Massachusetts men, David Standish of Haverhill and Thomas Stanley of Danvers, were arrested by Lyndhurst police with help from their colleagues in North Arlington, Detective Lt.
 Vincent Auteri said Saturday.

 Known also as “travelers,” gypsy con artists move around the East Coast using scams and diversions to get into people’s pocketbooks.